Skip to content

 cooked bok choy in a bowl with glaze and sesame seeds

-Bok choy is also another delicious vegetable that has many inflammation-fighting qualities.
+Bok choy is also another delicious vegetable with inflammation-fighting powers.
 “This Chinese cabbage is an excellent source of antioxidant vitamins and minerals, namely vitamins A, C, and K, which work to protect cells from free-radical damage,” says Chelsey Kitazawa, MS, RD, dietitian at Bespoke Treatment.

 “In fact, bok choy is loaded with 70 antioxidant phenolic substances, including hydroxycinnamic acids, which are powerful antioxidants that directly neutralize oxidative damage to cells and tissues,” she adds.

-How should you prepare it?
-“Bok choy is highly versatile but is best when steamed,” she suggests.
+“Bok choy is highly versatile, but is best when steamed,” she says.
 “Steaming bok choy can bring out its natural earthy and very slightly peppery flavor.”
-For added taste, Kitazawa recommends dipping it in oyster sauce.
+It’s also delicious in stir-fries.

-You can also serve raw bok choy raw as a slaw.
+Alternatively, you can serve raw bok choy raw as a slaw.
 “Just make sure to clean it properly and slice it into thin pieces to complement the tenderness of a grilled meat or poultry main dish,” Kitazawa says.

 4. Beets